enricorizzi-cmd/MagSuite/README.md

 docker-compose up --build
 ```

-To run services manually without containers, start both servers with:
+To run services manually without containers during local development, start both servers with:

 ```bash
 ./start.sh
 ```

+This helper script is intended for local development only.

 If you prefer to run them separately: